 The Student Counselling and Research Unit is located at the foot of Basser Steps.
+Dr Pat Cleary is the Head of the Unit.
 For assistance with educational or vocational problems ring 3681 or 3685 for an appointment.

-The University Librarian is Mr Allan Horton, Library enquiries should be directed to 2048.
+The University Librarian is Mr Allan Horton.
+Library enquiries should be directed to 2048.

 The Chaplaincy Centre is located in Hut E15a at the foot of Basser Steps.
-For spiritual counselling phone Anglican -2684: Catholic - 2379; Greek Orthodox - 2683; Lutheran -2683: Uniting Church - 2685.

-The Students' Union is located on the second floor of Stage III of the University Union, where the SU President, Secretary-Treasurer, Education Vice-President, Welfare-Research Officer, Director of Overseas Students and a fulltime solicitor employed by the Students' Union are available to discuss any problems you might have.
+The Students' Union is located on the second floor of Stage III of the University Union, where the SU President, Secretary-Treasurer, Education Vice-President, Women's Officer, Director of Overseas Students and a full-time solicitor employed by the Students' Union are available to discuss any problems you might have.

-Cashier's Hours The University Cashier's office is open from 9.30 am to 1.00 pm and from 2.00 pm to 4.30 pm, Monday to Friday, it is open for additional periods at the beginning of Session 1.
+Cashier's Hours The University Cashier's office is open from 9.30 am to 1.00 pm and from 2.00 pm to 4.30 pm, Monday to Friday.
+It is open for additional periods at the beginning of Session 1.
 Consult noticeboards for details.